Service

 Can you remove paint from a brick elevation?

 Yes, on London stock and most period brick.
-Not by pressure washing — that ruins the brick face.
-We use a chemical poultice that is painted on, covered, left to act, and peeled off.
-Slow, careful, and the brick comes through intact.
+The right method is a chemical poultice — painted on, covered, left to act, peeled off.
+Slow, careful, the brick comes through intact.

 Should I refurbish or replace sash windows?

 Almost always refurbish.
-Original sashes are made from old-growth timber that has lasted a hundred and forty years and will last another hundred if you treat them well.
-Modern replicas — even good ones — are made from worse timber and lose detail.
-Refurbishment is also cheaper.
+Original sashes are made from old-growth timber that has lasted a hundred and forty years and will last another hundred if treated well.
+Refurbishment is also cheaper than replacement.

 Do I need permission to change my front door?

 In a Conservation Area, often yes.
-The front door is a piece of architectural detail visible from the street.
-Replacing a four-panelled Victorian door with a modern composite is the kind of change that planning officers care about.
+The front door is a piece of architectural detail visible from the street, and planning officers care about it.
 Always check before ordering.

 Can you match an old cornice in a single room?